-Winthrop-University Hospital’s Center for Pancreatic Diseases on Long Island, NY dedicates comprehensive resources to the accurate diagnosis and treatment of patients suffering from pancreatic disease symptoms.
+NYU Winthrop Hospital’s Center for Pancreatic Diseases on Long Island, NY dedicates comprehensive resources to the accurate diagnosis and treatment of patients suffering from pancreatic disease symptoms.

 Staffed by the region’s leading gastroenterologists, surgeons, oncologists and radiologists, the Center treats thousands of patients annually.
 Our multidisciplinary team of physicians collaborates in the development of a personalized care plan to ensure optimal outcomes for each patient.

 - Acute and chronic pancreatitis – sudden or ongoing inflammation of the pancreas

 - Autoimmune pancreatitis – a rare condition with similar symptoms to pancreatic cancer

 - Pancreatic cysts – Sacs of fluid form either on or in the pancreas.

 - Pancreatic malignancy – Most pancreatic cancers begin in the ducts that carry pancreatic juices.

 - Pancreatic insufficiency – Food cannot be properly digested as a result of a deficiency in the enzymes produced by the pancreas.

 - Pancreatic divisum – a birth defect of the pancreatic duct